Current state of psychedelic research

 Benefits of psychedelic therapy

 To explore the benefits of psychedelic therapy with treatment of mental health disorders and end-of-life care as the solution.
-Psychedelic therapy has gained momentum in recent years as an effective tool for treating mental health conditions and aiding in end-of-life care.
-Let’s delve into the sub-sections of this topic to understand the potential of psychedelic therapy in improving the lives of those struggling with various mental health disorders and individuals nearing the end of life.
+Psychedelic therapy has been rapidly gaining prominence in the past few decades as an efficient method in the treatment of mental health conditions and to facilitate end-of-life care.
+Let us begin with the subtopics as follows to get an overview of the promise that psychedelic therapy holds for helping those battling different mental health illnesses and individuals nearing their dying moments.

 Treatment of mental health disorders